sujoy-saha/next-azure-openai-app/README.md

 # Build a Next.js application with TypeScript and Azure OpenAI Service

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-It is developed using Typescript.
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and it is developed using Typescript.
 The solution is utilizing Vercel AI SDK for the client components and invoking the Azure OpenAI services.

 Please refere the following resources to understand more details about the different components of this project.